kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_block/function_x002a_awaitx0028yield_xx0029_x007b.md

 ✖ 'try' expected - start: 4, end: 12
 ✖ Expected a `;` - start: 14, end: 15
 ✖ The parser expected to find a '}' to match the '{' token here - start: 14, end: 15
-✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 35, end: 40 ✖ ',' expected - start: 40, end: 42
+✖ 'yield' cannot be used as an identifier here - start: 35, end: 40 ✖ ',' expected - start: 40, end: 42
 ✖ Unexpected token. - start: 43, end: 45
 ✖ The parser expected to find a '}' to match the '{' token here - start: 47, end: 47